 What does jumping have to do with genius?
 Everything.
 Physical exercise is crucial to brain development.
 Jumping is an easy, fun, and quick way to get your kids up out of their seat and moving, whether you hand them or rope or teach them leapfrog.

 In a world of sedentary activity we also seem to have increasing problems with thought.
 The push on academics and the increasing amount of time children spend at their desk, have not made our children smarter.
 Could it be that the answer is not more time at desks, but getting up and jumping around more?

 The importance of physical activity can be seen throughout history.
 The ancient Greeks highly prized their top athletes.
 Every boy not only went to school to study, but also to train his body for sports competitions.
 (This had the added benefit of making sure the city-states were ready to go to war at a moment’s notice.)

-Here are 5 reasons to keep your kids moving in order to learn more efficiently:
+Here are 5 reasons why keeping your kids moving helps them learn more efficiently

 BDNF is a protein produced inside nerve cells.
 This protein is essential to promote, function, health, and growth of brain cells.
 The body’s production of protein increases when you exercise.

 3. White Matter

 Movement increases the quality of the white matter in your brain.
 The quality of white matter determines how fast and efficiently your brain processes information.

 Many studies suggest that people who exercise regularly have more brain mass in several regions of the brain.